MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 Set the [Image property](properties/devenv-image-property.md) to `Sparkle`, which is the recognized image across Microsoft products used to indicate that the action is associated with Copilot.

-## Build the PromptDialog page
+## Build the PromptDialog page for Copilot

-The basic

 ### Create PromptDialog type page